Phase-space approach to polaron response: Kadanoff and FHIP re-examined: Truncated equation of motion

 Since the current density~(\ref{eq:Generic:defineJ}) is of order $\mathbf{E,}$ the dominant contribution in the last line of this equation is provided by the small momenta.
 It thus seems reasonable to expand the sine function:

 For general coupling strength $\gamma \left( k\right) $ and temperature, this expansion seems not very useful.
 Indeed, the Wigner function broadens with increasing temperature.
 Furthermore, for strong coupling the initial phonon states are better described by a displaced and broadened Gaussian wave functions, as shown in the derivation of the optical absorption of polarons in~\cite{cit:DeFilippisetal2006,cit:KliminDevreese}.
+The change in the initial phonon state will effect the influence phase~\cite{cit:SBMinfluencefunctional2010} and consequently the self energy~\cite{cit:SBreducedLiouville2013}.
+A dressed propagator will replace the free particle propagator (\ref{eq:Generic:K0}).
+The extension of the present result to strong coupling will be a topic of forthcoming work.

-However, in the present paper we are mainly concerned with the discrepancy between the FHIP result and the Kadanoff result for small electron-phonon coupling and low temperature.
+However, in the present paper we were mainly concerned with the discrepancy between the FHIP result and the Kadanoff result for small electron-phonon coupling and low temperature.
 In that case, neither the electron-phonon coupling nor the temperature are able to broaden the distribution function substantially.
 Therefore, for $\gamma \left( k\right) $ and $T$ sufficiently small, one might truncate the expansion to the first moment, which results in

 Note that one can systematically improve the result~\cite{cit:Polkovnikov2010} by the equations of motion for the higher moments.